thjttk/lego/README.md

 # lego

-A demo that enables building a website by drag &amp; drop
+A demo that enables building a website by simply dragging & droping widgets